NLPforGPs/NLP-Primary-Care/README.md

 #### To Do

 - This structure is not the best structure.
 It could be improved like investigating if different datasets could be merged in one universal Dataset Class, like SQUAD.
 - Hyperparameters could be tuned.
 It showed different batch sizes and learning rate can affect the model performance.
+I split descritpionts dataset into train and dev datasets to tune heyperparameters rather than using limited transcripts to tune hyperparmaeters.
+It seems to be out-of-distribution generalisation.

-However, deep learning methods are more stable than traditional methods in this task.
+-  deep learning methods are more stable than traditional methods in this task.

 # FQA